Bryan De La Cruz Player Props: Marlins vs. Pirates

-Bryan De La Cruz -- .163 average over his past 10 games -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 23 at 6:40 PM ET.
+On Saturday, Bryan De La Cruz (batting .190 in his past 10 games) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 4:10 PM ET.

-In his last appearance, he went 1-for-4 with two RBI against the Pirates.
+He had a one-hit showing in his most recent game (1-for-3) against the Pirates.

 Bryan De La Cruz Game Info & Props vs. the Pirates